Jean-Baptiste-Lasselle/kytes/README.md

 * Install Kytes on a machine, give Kytes hardware, then Kytes starts working for you.
 * Once installed,  Only one user is created in Kytes: the property manager.
 * You follow a security procedure to activate The initial property manager, which includes changing password before any operation.
-* Then you use the initial property manager to create other property managers, or organization accounts.
+* Then you use the initial property manager to create other users, like property managers, or organization.
 * Property managers may create organizations, and there is at least one pmo user created with each organization.
 * The same user may be both Property manager and PMO, only a PMO, or only a Property Manager (that would be a sysadmin...).
 * Only a PMO user may spawn new production lines for an organization he belongs to.
-The same user maybe a PMO for several organozations.
+The same user maybe a PMO for several organizations.
 * A PMO manages a production line, and may create developer users, and himself, is, a developer user, the PMO may also create an architect role, and himself is, an architect, but it's default, he can revoke from himself architect priviliges, to cease those to a dedicated architect user.
 Just like today, office buildings are operated and split-rented to different companies, Kytes is forst a property management system: the property management system for the infrastructures of all tenants in kytes.